-DescriptionDND is a PC conversion of the seminal mainframe classic of the same name, which started computer role-playing games.
+DescriptionDND is the seminal mainframe classic, which started computer role-playing games.
 The name of the game clearly comes from the Dungeons and Dragons (D&D) pen and paper role playing systems, and it uses D&D rules.
-The game itself is a classic dungeon crawl.
-It could be counted as a "rogue-like" but hasn't got random dungeons.
-It was first released 1984 as a shareware version for DOS.
+Further inspired by Pedit5, the game itself is a classic dungeon crawl.
+It could be counted as a "rogue-like" but doesn't have random dungeons.

 DND lets you generate your character by randomly rolling attributes (Strength, Intelligence, Wisdom, Constitution, Dexterity and Charisma) and then select one of three classes (Cleric, Fighter or Magician, the first and last are able to cast spells).
 You then may visit the store where you can buy armour, weapons etc. -- of course, at the very beginning of the game you have no money to spend!
 Finally, you have a choice of five dungeons to enter, each one with several levels.